thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Added bunch of new intel spawn locations - Radar Complex HQ, Guard House, Barracks
 - Kill Collaborationist tasks will be not guaranteed when police station is in radius (this will give other assasinate type tasks enough room to breathe)
 - Fixed singleAttack undefined variable error
+- Fixed wrong initial AA Emplacement and Roablock icons
+- Fixed inability to recruit soldiers on emplacements, roadblocks and watchposts
+- Various military buildings static weapon emplacement support
+- Invaders cargo trucks unit roster support
+- Synchronized prices of emplacements and statics in Buy Vehicle menu
+- Added one medic to initial static Emplacement crews to increase their Survivability
 - (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore
 - (RHS, Aegis, 3CB Factions, CUP) Rear Echelon/Militia engineers and medics may use shotguns
-- (RHS) turretless BRDM-2 logistic nodes (allows to mount ZU-23 on top of them)
+- (RHS) turretless BRDM-2 logistic nodes (allows to mount cargo, ZU-23 and other statics on top of them)
 - (RHS) KRAZ cargo support
+- (RHS, 3CB Factions) Removed T-15 from AFRF templates
+- (3CB Factions) HIL faction lineup changes - RBS-70 instead of static Stinger, M240 on tripod instead of M2
 - (3CB Factions) MT-LB logistic nodes (allows to mount ZU-23 on top of them)
 - (3CB Factions) SPG-9 instead of Kornet in all templates
 - (3CB Factions, CUP) Replaced Chernarus Police with Gendarmerie on tropical maps